kristopolous/ytmix/README.md

 ## API

-All the following can be accessed by doing a GET (unless otherwise specified) to `api/[the thing listed]`
+All the following can be accessed by doing a GET (unless otherwise specified) to `api/[the thing listed]`.
+The JSON results return

+    {status: bool, result: json }

+Where `status` is either true or false, depending on whether the call succeeded or failed.
+If the call fails, then the result will hold an error string.

 ### (JSON) help
 List the supported functions